Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Small-scale behavior: exclusion effects and shot noise

 \subsection{Comparison with our framework}

 This brief review highlights that our formalism differs from the above approach in two aspects.

-First and foremost, we do not treat PBHs as point-like objects.
-They have a finite size, and their spatial extension prohibits to approach them arbitrarily close.
+First and foremost, we do not treat PBHs as pointlike objects.
+They have a finite size, and their spatial extension does not allow the two PBHs to be located arbitrarily close.
 As a consequence, $\xi_{\mathrm{PBH}}$ vanishes at small separations and is not concerned by the ``zero-lag'' limit and its associated Poisson noise invoked in previous works.
 Let us however note that ``zero-lag'' effects may still appear when one studies individual pairs of PBHs with a given mass, as we discuss later in \cref{sec:section4}.

 Second, when examining two PBHs separated by a certain distance, we do not assume that their formation is completely uncorrelated.
 On the contrary, since their random trajectories share a common past (from $S=0$ to the scale $S_{r}$), it induces correlations which cannot be taken into account with the Poisson model of clustering.